 Disability Ratings and Compensation

 Your VA disability rating measures how a service-related condition affects your earning power.
-That percentage matters because it determines monthly compensation and potential additional benefits.
 Ratings range from 0% to 100% and combine multiple disabilities through a special formula.
 The calculation influences your base pay and eligibility for other programs.

-Below are approximate monthly compensation amounts for single veterans at different rating levels in 2025.
-Actual rates depend on various factors, including your number of dependents.
+Below are approximate monthly compensation amounts for single veterans at different rating levels.
+Compensation depends on various factors, including your number of dependents.

 Use our VA Disability Calculator to estimate how your combined ratings might translate into monthly compensation and get in touch with our legal team to evaluate your claim.